wiemnsir/smart-safety-helmet/README.md

 - Worker protection

 ## Technologies Used
-- Arduino
+- esp32
 - IoT Sensors
-- C/C++
+- python
-- Embedded Systems
+- mobile application

 ## Project Goal
 The objective of this project is to improve workplace safety by providing intelligent monitoring and early warning capabilities.